 How to Avoid Layer Shift in 3D Printing

-The belts in your printer’s motion system can stretch out over time, so just be sure that they’re still maintaining their tension, with a slight twang when plucked.
+The synchronous X-axis belt and Y-axis belt on 3d printers could stretch out over time.
+So just be sure that they’re still maintaining their tension, with a slight twang when plucked.
 If they’re too loose, check if your printer has built-in belt tensioners that you can use.
 If not, consider printing your own tensioner or replacing the belts.